trustoverip/spec-up-t-website/docs/administrative-and-maintenance-tasks/updating.md

 #### `terms-and-definitions-intro.md`

 - Create a file named `terms-and-definitions-intro.md` in the `/specs` directory.
 - Add an intro text or leave it empty.
 Ensure this file is referenced in `specs.json`.
+See the [boilerplate](https://github.com/trustoverip/spec-up-t/blob/master/src/install-from-boilerplate/boilerplate/specs.json#L12).

 :::info
 If there is a `terms-and-definitions-intro.md` file in the `/specs` directory already you can skip this step.